Seiyun

 It is said that the origin of the city was a resting point for travellers.
-There was a cafe with a woman named Seiyun there, and the area was named after her in her honor.
+There was a café with a woman named Seiyun there, and the area was named after her in her honor.
 Since then, the city has become the largest area of Hadhramaut valley.
-The most prominent villages surrounding the city include Madurah, Mérida, Burr, Hazkir, and Houta Sultana.
+Prominent villages surrounding the city include Madurah, Mérida, Burr, Hazkir, and Houta Sultana.

 It is served by Seiyun Airport.
-It is also well known for the Seiyun Palace of the Sultan of Kathiri built in 1920s with mud and stones.
-It oversees the market place for merchants coming from outside.
+It is also well known for the Seiyun Palace of the Sultan of Kathiri built in the 1920s with mud and stones.
+It oversees the marketplace for merchants coming from outside.

 History

-Seiyun is first mentioned in the beginning of the 4th-century, which dates back to the reign of King Dhamar who ruled at the beginning of the 4th-century the area around Hadhramaut Valley and known for destroying sixty thousand columns in the area.
-Destruction of the columns confirms that the Hadhramaut region was undergoing an economic prosperity owing from spread of grape cultivation in large areas under the climatic conditions different from the current circumstances.
+Seiyun is first mentioned in the beginning of the 4th century, during the reign of King Dhamar who ruled the area around Hadhramaut Valley at the time and was known for destroying 60,000 columns in the area.
+Destruction of the columns confirms that the Hadhramaut region was undergoing an economic prosperity owing to the spread of grape cultivation in large areas under the climatic conditions different from the current ones.

 Seiyun during the Islamic period emerged as a village in the era of the Rashidun Caliphate.
-It was administratively followed by the city of Tarim.
+It was administratively part of the city of Tarim.
 This was the case during the Umayyad period as well.
 In 708, it became administratively affiliated with the city of Shibam.
 The son of Haritha led the revolution in 1179 but it gained its autonomy only in the year 1501 when it became the capital of the valley in the era of Badr Abu Tuwairq (1501-1556), where an administrative unit consisting of a sultanate that extended from Ain Ba to the west of the city of Dhofar was founded.
 In the 18th-century, Yafa conquered the cities of Hadhramaut and took over many parts of Seiyun, where the state was established.
 In 1852, it became the capital of the State of Kathiri (Aden-Kathiri) which was within the British Aden Protectorate (1869 - 1963).
 Its fortified fortress, the Sultan's Palace, was the seat of Sultan al-Kathiri.
 Postage stamps from the Sultanate were sometimes inscribed "Kathiri State of Seiyun."
 After the independence from British colonialism, Seiyun became the capital of the Southern district in the fifth province of Hadhramaut.

 Geography

-Sayun District, in which Seiyun is serving as its capital, is about 804 square kilometers wide.
-The district is located in the central part of Hadhramaut and Wadi Hadhramaut.
-It is bordered to the south by Tarim and Sah Districts, and to the west by Shibam District.
-Siyoun District is about 320 kilometers from the provincial capital Mukalla.
-As for the terrain, the district consists of a relatively flat surface that forms a part of Wadi Hadhramaut surrounded by mountain ranges from the northern and southern sides leading to the northern and southern plateaus.
-These mountain ranges also penetrate several sub-valleys of Hadhramaut Valley, Wadi Bin Salman in Batarab and the northern part of Wadi Madr Bbour.
+Sayun District covers an area of approximately 804 square kilometers.
+It is located in the central part of Hadramaut Governorate and Wadi Hadramaut, at a latitude of 15.57° North and a longitude of 48.46° East.
+It is bordered by the districts of Tarim and Sah, to the south, Tarim and Al-Quf to the north, Tarim to the east, and Shibam to the west.
+Sayun is situated 320 kilometers from the governorate's capital, Al Mukalla.

+The terrain consists of a relatively flat plain, part of the Wadi Hadramaut, surrounded by mountain ranges on the northern and southern sides, leading to the northern and southern plateaus.
+Several sub-valleys of Wadi Hadramaut pass through these mountain ranges, including Wadi Shuhuh, Wadi Jathmah, and Wadi Bin Salman in Tarim, and Wadi Mudar in Bur.